 University of Augsburg School of Law, Germany

-Chicago-Kent can nominate six students to participate in the summer exchange program in European and International Economic Law.
+Chicago-Kent can nominate up to six students to participate in the summer exchange program in Augsburg.
 Courses are taught in English.
 Students will pay tuition cost for up to 6 ABA-approved credit hours to Chicago-Kent and are responsible for any additional costs.
-The summer study abroad application deadline is March 15 but please note that applications are reviewed and spots are allocated on a "first completed" basis.
+The summer study abroad application deadline is March 15.

 Country Background Notes